Comanche Station: Plot

 Jefferson Cody, whose wife was captured by Comanches, frees another man's wife and is taking her home.
 Three outlaws, led by the charming but malevolent Ben Lane, reveal that the woman's husband has offered a $5,000 reward, making the woman, Lordsburg resident Mrs. Lowe, suspicious of Cody's motives in coming to her rescue.

 Lane is known to Cody, who helped court-martial him from the army for killing "tame" Indians.
 The Comanche are on the warpath due to recent scalpings.
-(An oddity, as the “Comanches” were inexplicably made up by the filmmakers to resemble Pawnee and thus have very little hair to scalp.)
 They kill Frank, one of Lane's men, and make repeated attempts to kill the rest of the party.
 Lane attaches himself to Cody, intending to make it look like the Comanches/Mohawks killed Cody and to take the reward for himself.

 Although her husband did not try to find her himself, the reward for the return of Mrs. Lowe is "dead or alive," so Lane prefers dead so she won't be able to testify against him.
 He tries to ambush her and Cody, and when partner Dobie refuses to help, Lane shoots him.

 In a showdown in the hills, Cody gets the better of Lane.
 He escorts the woman back home, discovering that her husband is blind.
 Before he can be paid the $5,000, Cody rides away.

 Cast

+Production

+It was an original script by Burt Kennedy.